 Three “Are you ready…” Questions to ask yourself if a Bootcamp is a good fit for you.

 - Are you ready for an accelerated, high-intensity learning experience?
 If the idea of learning the intricacies of Full-stack development for 10 to 12 hours a day for 14 weeks sounds a bit crazy, that’s because it is.
 You have to be mentally prepared to challenge yourself in a Full-time learning environment.
 (Sound a little intimidating?
-Consider Part-time options.)
+Consider Evening and Weekend options.)

 - Are you ready to make a commitment to coding?
 There will be moments when it’s going to be much easier to give up than to continue.
 If in the back of your mind you’re thinking, “It is not that serious,” you may have already sabotaged yourself.